ODBC on Linux and UNIX platforms

 SQL>

-If the SQLExecute for your SQL succeeds then isql will use SQLNumResultCols to ascertain if the SQL returned a result-set (e.g. you executed a select).
-If a result-set is found, it will be fetched and displayed using the any settings from the command line settings -d or -x (how to delimit columns), -w (output in HTML table), -c (column names on first row if -d/-x used) and -m (limit column display width).
+If the SQLExecute call for your SQL succeeds, isql uses SQLNumResultCols to ascertain if the SQL returned a result set.
+If a result set is found, isql fetches it and displays the result set.
+Format the result set by using the command line settings -d or -x (how to delimit columns), -w (output in HTML table), -c (column names on first row if -d or -x are used) and -m (limit column display width).

-After any SQL succeeds, isql will call SQLRowCount to see how many rows were affected.
-You should note that many ODBC drivers return -1 if the SQL was a result-set generating statement, otherwise this should be the number of rows inserted, deleted or updated.
+After any SQL succeeds, isql calls SQLRowCount to see how many rows were affected.
+You should note that many ODBC drivers return -1 if the SQL was a result set generating statement, otherwise this should be the number of rows inserted, deleted, or updated.

-As each command or SQL statement enterered at the prompt and terminated with a newline will be passed to the ODBC driver you can run isql with stdin redirected to a file containing SQL. e.g. Suppose you created the file myfile.sql containing:
+As each command or SQL statement entered at the prompt and terminated with a newline is passed to the ODBC driver, you can run isql with stdin redirected to a file containing SQL.
+For example, suppose you create the file myfile.sql containing:

 create table test (a integer)